eschava/psmqtt/doc/usage.md

 ```

 This configuration allows you to specify an MQTT topic that will be **subscribed**
-by psmqtt and used as **input** trigger for emitting measurements.
+by PSMQTT and used as **input** trigger for emitting measurements.
-This is an alternative way to use psmqtt compared to the use of cron expressions.
+This is an alternative way to use PSMQTT compared to the use of cron expressions.

-E.g. to force psmqtt to run the task:
+E.g. to force PSMQTT to run the task:
 ```
 - task: cpu_times_percent
   params: [ "*" ]